 Garden cress microgreens – grow the classic yourself

-Almost everyone knows this microgreen and many of us have already grown it ourselves and dived into the world of microgreens through cress at an early age.
+Almost everyone knows this microgreen, and many of us have grown it ourselves, thus diving into the world of microgreens early on with cress.

 How does it taste?

-Not only does it taste good, it smells too.
-The slightly peppery, fresh taste and smell of garden cress spices up the kitchen.
+It not only tastes good, it also smells good.
+The slightly peppery, fresh taste and smell of garden cress adds spice to the kitchen.

-Add a touch of spring to your sandwich or use cress as an ingredient in a delicious dip.
-Cress is one of the seven herbs in the popular Frankfurt green sauce, but is also a real hit on its own as a pesto.
+Conjure up a hint of spring on your sandwich or use cress as an ingredient in a delicious dip.
+Cress is one of the seven herbs in the popular Frankfurt Green Sauce, but it's also a real hit as a pesto on its own.

 Cress knowledge

-Garden cress is primarily known as microgreen, as we probably all grew our own cress at school or kindergarten.
-And then destroyed straight away.
-But if we let it grow, it develops into a proud plant up to 50 cm high with beautiful white to pink flowers.
-In addition to the leaves, the flowers are also edible and a clever eye-catcher on your salad.
+Garden cress is primarily known as a microgreen; after all, we probably all grew our own cress in school or kindergarten.
+And then ate it right away.
+But if we let it grow, it develops into a proud plant up to 50 cm tall with beautiful white to pink flowers.
+In addition to the leaves, the flowers are also edible and a sophisticated eye-catcher on your salad.

 These cruciferous vegetables probably originated in West or Central Asia.
-In addition to garden cress, there are other types of cress: the best known are nasturtium and watercress.
-However, there is no close relationship here, just a similarity in name.
+In addition to garden cress, there are other types of cress: The best known are nasturtium and watercress.
+However, there is no close relationship here, only a similarity in name.

-Cress is said to have an aphrodisiac effect and is also a real pick-me-up thanks to folic acid.
+Cress is said to have aphrodisiac properties and is also a real pick-me-up thanks to folic acid.
 Vitamin E has an antioxidant effect and thus protects against harmful external influences.